gangaprasanna-sunkara/Plagarismchecker_for2txtfiles/README.md

-# Plagarismchecker_for2txtfiles
-This is a simple Python tool that checks how similar two text files are.
-Reads two text files (1.txt and 2.txt).
-Compares the content of the files.
-Shows how similar they are in an easy-to-understand percentage.
-Tells you if the content is likely copied, somewhat similar, or different. .
+This is a simple Python script that compares two text files to detect similarity and determine the likelihood of plagiarism.
+It uses the SequenceMatcher class from Python's difflib module to calculate a similarity ratio and classify the result into different categories.

+Features
+File Comparison: Compares the content of two text files (1.txt and 2.txt).
+Similarity Detection: Calculates a similarity percentage using the SequenceMatcher algorithm.
+Plagiarism Analysis: Categorizes the similarity level into three levels:
+High probability of plagiarism: Similarity >= 90%.
+Moderate similarity: Similarity between 70% and 89%.
+Low similarity: Similarity < 70%.
+Error Handling: Detects if the files are missing and provides appropriate error messages.
+Tech Stack
+Language: Python
+Module: difflib
+Requirements
+Python 3.x
+Text files to compare (1.txt and 2.txt).